 The principal regulator is satisfied that the order meets the test set out in the Legislation for the principal regulator to make the order.

 The decision of the principal regulator under the Legislation is that the Order Sought is granted.

-Name of signatory for the principal regu ılator)
+(Name of s ignatory for the principal regulator)

 (Title)

-(Name of principal regulator)

-(justify signature block)
+orincipal regulator) nature block)